-UniServices Executive Management Team
+UniServices Executive Leadership Team

 PhD.
 For the first ten years of Andy's career he was an academic at the University of Delaware, Yale University and U.C.
 Irvine before joining New Zealand company Genesis Research and Development Corporation Ltd. After seven years in research and senior management positions at Genesis, Andy moved to Fonterra where he held a variety of senior positions in research strategy, venture investment and most recently as Chief Scientist.